-The UAE is ranked as a leading country in gender equality in the region, according to the World Economic Forum’s 2017 Global Gender Gap report.
+The UAE is ranked as a leading country in gender equality in the region, according to the World Economic Forum’s 2020 Global Gender Gap report.
 This achievement comes from the fundamental belief that women and men are equal partners in society.
-Through a series of public and private sector initiatives, women are playing an increasingly stronger role in business, military and government.
+Through a series of public and private sector initiatives, women are playing an increasingly stronger role in business, government and STEM fields.
+Learn more here.

 Gender equality is of paramount importance in the UAE, and the Constitution of the UAE guarantees equal rights for both men and women.
 Under the Constitution, women enjoy the same legal status, claim to titles, access to education, the right to practice professions, and the right to inherit property as men.
 Women are also guaranteed the same access to employment, health and family welfare facilities.
 As a leader of equality in economics, government, education and health, the UAE has been named one of the region’s pioneers.

 While the literacy rate of both women and men in the UAE is close to 95%, today, more women than men complete secondary education and enroll in university and post-graduate institutions.

 - 77% of Emirati women enroll in higher education after secondary school and make up 70% of all university graduates in the UAE.

 - 56% of UAE government university graduates in science, technology, engineering and mathematics (STEM) are women.

 - The literacy rate of women in the UAE is 95.8%.

 - In September 2014, the UAE opened the region’s first military college for women, Khawla bint Al Azwar Military School.
 The state-of-the-art military college provides world-class training, physical fitness sessions and leadership development.
 The UAE has four women fighter pilots and has also trained over 30 women to work with the country’s special security forces.